Roseglen, North Dakota

 Roseglen is an unincorporated community in northwestern McLean County, North Dakota, United States.
 It lies along North Dakota Highway 37 northwest of the city of Washburn, the county seat of McLean County.
 Its elevation is 2,100 feet (640 m).
-It has a post office with the ZIP code 58775.
 Roseglen Township is served by the White Shield School District, which operates a K-12 public school program from one campus in Roseglen.